-We’ve ranked the top motor breakdown providers using online customer reviews, star ratings from independent research firm Defaqto, Which? ratings and industry awards.
+We’ve ranked the top motor breakdown providers using Which? ratings, online customer reviews, research from an independent review firm and industry awards.

-This guide also has links to reviews of the policies and comprehensive information about how to choose your breakdown policy.
+This guide also has links to breakdown company reviews and information about how to choose and compare breakdown cover.

-Rather than create a list of the cheapest car breakdown policies, we’ve considered a number of factors such as the quality and comprehensiveness of the cover.
+Rather than create a list of cheap breakdown policies, we’ve considered a number of factors such as the quality and comprehensiveness of the cover.

 We rate these as the best breakdown policies, but they will all offer slightly different levels of cover at a range of prices to meet different needs, so click on the links to get a tailored quote or read on to find out more about breakdown cover.